rodrigocorreard/linux-tk/README.md

 More package managers will be added soon so it can be used on other platforms.

+Dependencies

+If you are installing the deb package on a Plasma distribution, you must first run the command: sudo apt install libwebkit2gtk-4.1-0

 ## Recommended IDE Setup

 - [VS Code](https://code.visualstudio.com/) + [Vue - Official](https://marketplace.visualstudio.com/items?itemName=Vue.volar) + [Tauri](https://marketplace.visualstudio.com/items?itemName=tauri-apps.tauri-vscode) + [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer)